 There are two main solar technologies available, photovoltaic – sunlight to electricity, and thermal – sunlight to heat water or air.
 It would make sense to understand your household’s largest energy expenditure area and decide where you could do with some further efficiency!
 Most solar panels provide an energy efficiency rating between 11 and 15 percent, which is the percentage of solar energy that is being converted into usable electricity.

 Understand your own connection to the grid.
 Yes, the logistics involved in connecting with a utility are a short-lived nightmare – do you pay a premium, how long before you’re connected-up, when will you receive credits for generated energy from your solar panels?
 Net-metering is a term you’ll become familiar with and is when your electricity company, for example, pay back solar-users at the same rate they charge, however, different states have different versions of this to be educated on what to expect.

 Just like electricians or builders, the installer for your solar panels must come with credentials and references.
 If possible, search out for accreditations from the North American Board of Certified Practitioners.
 Secondly, choosing an installer with as much experience as possible in this trade will hopefully also ensure they are a long-standing outfit.
 Some companies can disappear before the warranty expires, so do your homework!

-There is indeed a fair few details to keep in mind, however hopefully you’ll be better equipped to ensure you have life-long solar panels by going through the check list above!
+There is indeed a fair few details to keep in mind, However, you’ll be better equipped to ensure you have life-long solar panels by going through the checklist above!
 Luckily, there are also plenty of additional sources to help you answer whatever questions you have, but should this prove difficult, consult a solicitor when possible.